⏱ 6 min read

 Quick Tip!
-Check out our article on Archiving for information on how to archive Projects.
+Check out our article on Archiving for information on how to archive projects.

 Quick details below, but check our page Building Blocks: Tasks, Folders, and Projects for more detailed information on when to use each item.

-- Use Projects to manage a group of tasks that are part of a larger goal.
-With Projects, you can track the status and due dates of the project separately from the individual tasks, and can store files and notes that need to be accessible to the project team.
+- Use projects to manage a group of tasks that are part of a larger goal.
+With projects, you can track the status and due dates of the project separately from the individual tasks and can store files and notes that need to be accessible to the project team.

 - Tasks are the activities you need to complete.
-Tasks can be stand alone activities or part of a larger project.
+Tasks can be stand-alone activities or part of a larger project.

-- Finally, Subtasks are the steps you need to take to complete a task.
+- Finally, subtasks are the steps you need to take to complete a task.
 Subtasks are particularly useful if different people are responsible for each step.

-Create a New Project
+Create a new project

-- Enter your project’s name and press enter.
-2
+- Enter your project’s name.

-Convert a Folder into a Project
+Convert a folder into a project

-From here you will be able to view and edit the Project’s:
+From here you will be able to view and edit the project’s:

 - They receive an email notification about the change (depending on their email notification settings).

-- A note is added to the Project's Activity Stream.
+- A note is added to the project's Activity Stream.

-- The user's profile image appears in the owner’s field.
+- The user's profile image appears in the "Owners" field.

 - Green: the project is on track and will finish on time.